So you have decided to upgrade to v4! Congratulations!!

 The Filter component has been rewritten, utilizing a service locator.
 Each sanitizer is now enclosed on its own class and lazy loaded to provide maximum performance and the lowest resource usage as possible.

-The Phalcon\Filter object has been rewritten to act as a service locator for different sanitizers.
+The Phalcon\Filter class has been rewritten to act as a service locator for different sanitizers.
 This object allows you to sanitize input as before using the sanitize() method.

 The values sanitized are automatically cast to the relevant types.
 This is the default behavior for the int, bool and float filters.